Table of contents

 - Letter of motivation describing the applicant's interests within the filed of research as well as proposed research questions which the applicant would like to address, as well as the applicant's reasons for applying and future career plans,

-- project outline of no more than two pages describing the planned PhD project including the following sections: background, research questions, methods, relevance of the expected results for research or care practice,
+- Doctoral project: In the project outline, you describe on a maximum of two pages the status for the doctoral project at the time of application (background, research questions, methods, relevance of the expected results for research or health care practice).

 - two letters of recommendation describing the applicant's qualification and potential,